bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

   T2 T2) R)`, has type `R` and provides expected types `T1`, `T2`, and
   `T3` to its subpatterns.

-* A variable capture pattern `x` is compatible with any expected type, and captures this expected type under the variable identifier `x` in the type environment.
+* A variable capture pattern `x` is compatible with any expected type the first time it appears, and captures this expected type under the variable identifier `x` in the type environment.
+Subsequent appearances of `x` check that the expected type matches the already-captured type.

-* A variable-equality pattern `=x` checks that the expected type is equal to the already-captured type for `x` in the type environment.

 * A conjunction `(and PAT1 PAT2 ...)` checks that each subpattern is
   compatible with the expected type.